Johnson-Research-Group/flat-graphene/README.md

 ### Examples

-This example creates an AB trilayer graphene system.
-Here AB means the odd layers have no in-plane shift relative to the bottom layer while even layers are shifted by a single nearest neighbor distance.
+This example creates an ABA trilayer graphene system.
+Any stacking designation (A,B,SP) is defined relative to the bottom layer in the stack.
+The bottom layer is assumed A, and when one string input is used for stacking, that input is alternated with A stacked layers.
 ```python
 import ase
 from ase.visualize import view